-- For best results, cranberries should be grown in full sun in a 50-50 mix of garden soil and peat moss.
+- For best results, cranberries should be grown in full sun in a 50–50 mix of garden soil and peat moss (for acidity and drainage).
 If your soil is sandy, remove the top 8 inches and line the bottom of the bed with a sheet of 6-mil plastic.

 - Poke plenty of drainage holes in the plastic and then fill the bed with the soil mix.
 Scratch in ½ pound of 10-20-10 fertilizer and you are ready to plant.

 - The cranberry, Vaccinium macrocarpon, a North American native, is a member of the heath family and a relative of the blueberry and huckleberry.
 It is a low-growing evergreen, hardy to Zone 2, that sends out runners much like strawberries do.
 Each runner may grow up to 3 feet long and send up numerous uprights that bear thumbnail-size fruit.

 - Cranberries are best planted in late April through the end of May.
 Six 3-year-old plants spaced evenly throughout the bed will grow together to form a thick mat and should produce during the first season.